 What are the tax advantages of having a limited company?

 Before the tax changes on dividends in 2016, limited companies used to be incredibly tax efficient.
 However, since these changes the tax advantages have slowly been eroded to the point that things are actually almost tax neutral (sometimes actually negative!) when it comes to extracting income from a limited company.

 If you are interested in seeing how this works, we will be discussing the tax implications on limited companies vs sole traders in a later article.

 Hopefully, that answers the question “what is a limited company” and also any other basic ones that you may have had around them.
 However, we are always looking to improve our content, so if anything is not clear, or you have any other questions.
 Please get in touch with us today.

 Amazon FBA Accountants

 We are accountants for Amazon FBA businesses.
-If you are a seller on Amazon, a drop shipper or carry out retail arbitrage and are looking for an accountant in the UK who specialises in working with ecommerce, then you should book an appointment to speak with us today.
+If you are a seller on Amazon, a drop shipper or carry out retail arbitrage and are looking for an accountant in the UK who specialises in working with ecommerce, then get in touch using the Instant Quote feature.